 What started out as a casual hobby as a teenager has flourished into a thriving business for beer brewers Rob and Caroline Harrell.

-The Kerikeri couple opened PhatHouse Brewing Company in Haruharu, in the Bay of Islands, in 2017 and have been happily serving refreshing brews ever since - and now they are the latest recipients of Top Energy's $30,000 Business Fund.
+The Kerikeri couple opened Phathouse Brewing Company in Haruharu, in the Bay of Islands, in 2017 and have been happily serving refreshing brews ever since.

-The pair met while studying geology at Portsmouth University in England, and led to a long career working in the field, in Britain and New Zealand.
+The pair met while studying Geology at Portsmouth University in England, which led to a long career working in the field, both in the UK and New Zealand.

-They finally settled in Kerikeri in 1999 after stints in New Plymouth, Lyttelton and Waihi, and in 2016 the opportunity to buy a commercial brewery was too good to refuse.
+They finally settled in Kerikeri in 1999 after stints in New Plymouth, Lyttleton and Waihi, and in 2016 the opportunity to buy a commercial brewery was too good to refuse.

 "We've had really good support and feedback from locals since opening," he said.

-PhatHouse now distributes more than 12 beers locally to cafes, bars, restaurants and retailers, has an online shop and is an approved supplier to Foodstuffs NZ.
+PhatHouse now distributes more than 12 different beers locally to cafes, bars, restaurants and retailers, it has an online shop and is an approved supplier to Foodstuffs NZ.

-Not ones to rest on their keg, the couple extended the brewery this year by installing a pizza oven and the Brewery Bar and Taproom.
+Not ones to rest on their keg, the couple extended the brewery earlier this year by installing a pizza oven and the Brewery Bar & Taproom.

-"This money will help finish the back part of the brewery, which allows for public access in order for us to be able to run the brewery tours," Rob said.
+"This money will help finish the back part of the brewery, which allows for public access in order for us to be able to run the brewery tours," Mr Harrell said.

 "We want to create an experience where people can appreciate the whole process of beer making and to understand a bit more about the history.